 Writing courses require a minimum score on one of the designated tests.
-Learn more about requirements for writing courses.
+Learn more about the requirements for writing courses.

 Please note that the sample syllabi are meant to provide an idea of the level of the course and whether or not the content area interests you.
 CTY instructors are given guidelines within which they each develop their own syllabi.
 Choice and sequencing of topics within the content area, as well as specific activities, labs, and assignments, will vary.

 Through textual analysis and class discussion of readings by creative nonfiction writers such as Annie Dillard, Richard Rodriguez, and Charles Simic, students learn the hallmarks of effective personal essay writing.
-In their own work, students experiment with imagery and language, tone and mood, and a variety of structures.
+In their own work, students experiment with imagery and language; tone and mood; and a variety of structures.

 Sample texts: Back to the Lake: A Reader for Writers, Cooley; materials compiled by the instructor.

-Session 1: Allentown, Bristol, Haverford, Hong Kong, Santa Cruz
+Session 1: Allentown, Bristol, Haverford, Santa Cruz

-Session 2: Allentown, Haverford, Santa Cruz
+Session 2: Allentown, Haverford, Hong Kong, Santa Cruz

 This writing class introduces students to an intriguing genre of popular culture: mystery.
 What elements create a mystery?
 How do cinematography and sound build suspense in film?
 What are the literary merits of the mystery genre, and what do mysteries tell us about our culture?